lucasmreis/blogSource/src/posts/npm-is-an-amazing-build-tool.md

 tags: javascript, build, npm
 ---

-I really like the "build first approach" to development, in which we automate common tasks and simplify workflow as soon as we can.
+I really like the "build first approach" to development, in which we automate common tasks and simplify workflow as quickly as possible.
 We lose a few minutes setting up the build tool, but save hours with the automation and have quicker feedback for errors and problems.
 No one argues with that these days.

 I read a really good book on the "build first approach" applied to javascript, [Javascript Application Design](http://www.manning.com/bevacqua/), which was published in January 2015.
-It describes good practices on building javascript applications, and illustrate the task automations with Grunt.
+It describes good practices for building javascript applications, and illustrate the task automations with Grunt.

 But we know the javascript world, and now, in August 2015, Grunt is old enough to be in a museum.
-Gulp is the new thing, let's use it!
-I've worked with both, and I agree that the Gulp approach seems more sensible.
-But this time I want to talk about a third approach I've come accross: using *NPM itself* as the build tool.
-I've found that it solves 90% of all the build issues we have, and it's suitable for most projects we'll get involved with.
+"Gulp is the new thing, let's use it!"
+Well, I've worked with both, and I agree that the Gulp approach seems more sensible.
+But this time I want to talk about a third approach I've come across: using *NPM itself* as the build tool.
+I've found that it solves 90% of my project's build issues, and it's suitable for most projects we'll get involved with.

 ## Npm Scripts = Tasks